Fitz Gary, viola & co-founder

 Madeline Fayette, cello

-Praised by the Sarasota Herald-Tribune for her “charisma... lovely tone and phrasing”, cellist Madeline Fayette is building a career as a versatile musician, both at home as a soloist and collaborator.
+Praised by the Sarasota Herald-Tribune for her “charisma... lovely tone and phrasing”, cellist Madeline Fayette is building a career as a versatile musician, at home both as both a soloist and collaborator.
 Ms. Fayette made her Lincoln Center debut at the age of fourteen with the Juilliard Pre-College Symphony.
 Currently, Madeline is a member of the Hudson Valley Philharmonic, New York Classical Players, and Symphony in C. She has also appeared with Ensemble Échappé, Metropolis Ensemble, and New Jersey Symphony.
 Most recently, Madeline joined the Orpheus Chamber Orchestra on a nine city tour of Japan.

 Highlights of past seasons include a performance of Brahms Double Concerto with her sister Elizabeth Fayette and Long Island’s Sound Symphony, chamber music performances on "Wednesday's at one" at Alice Tully Hall, multiple appearances on Long Island’s Piano Plus Concert Series, and featured performances on WQXR’s Young Artist Showcase.
 In the role of a principal cellist, Ms. Fayette has been praised by the New York Times for her leadership of the “excellent cello section” during a performance led by Maestro Alan Gilbert.
 In this role, Ms. Fayette has also worked with conductors Edward Gardner, Larry Rachleff, Robert Spano, and David Zinman.